aidanhenn/Track-And-Field-Team-Score-Predictor/README.md

 By using web scraping and an algorithm to predict team performance based on previous results, I can quickly and easily determine which teams are likely to win, which saves time and effort for everyone involved.

+## 🥇 Tech stack + more

+For this project, I used JavaScript, Node.js, and Express.js to build the app and Puppeteer for web scraping.
+The goal was to make the app easy to use, where the user simply inputs the URL of the conference they want to score.
+Also, I wanted my algorithm to work for any conference, allowing teams from anywhere to get accurate score predictions.
+This project taught me a lot about full-stack web development, including front-end and back-end development, web scraping, and algorithms.

 # How to use the app:

 ## 1.)
 First go the the website https://www.tfrrs.org/